How Early to Show Up for an Interview? When to Get There

 - If you arrive too early, wait nearby and use the time to review notes or calm your nerves.

-- Cook’d AI helps you prepare for what happens once the interview starts.
+- Plan accordingly, show up on time, and Cook'd AI helps you prepare for what happens once the interview starts.

 The 10 to 15-minute rule for in-person interviews